DarioBeneventi/OSCP_Preparation/Enumeration_NoFoothold/README.md

 # Enumeration_NoFoothold

-This part contains the manual enumeration when we have no initial foothold into any of our target hosts.
+This part contains the manual enumeration commands when we have no initial foothold into any of our target hosts.

  ### Nmap